COVID-19 Frequently Asked Questions

 Holds can be picked up from the hold shelves, and checked out as usual at the self-checkout machines at most locations.
-Libraries in Denair, Keyes, and Oakdale will continue to offer no-contact pick-up of materials on hold.
+Libraries in Denair and Keyes will continue to offer no-contact pick-up of materials on hold.
 Place your hold online or call ahead to reserve items.
 After you receive the notification that your holds are available, go to your library and call the phone number posted outside.
 Staff will check out items to you and deliver them to an outdoor location (usually a table or book cart) where you can pick up without coming in contact with others.
-More information about modified service hours, locations, and phone numbers
+More information about modified service hours, locations, and phone numbers.

 - Can I drop off my materials in a library book return?

 The book returns are now open at most locations.
-Book returns at the Modesto and Salida Libraries remain closed.
-Materials may be returned to designated book carts in Modesto and Salida.
-Please remove books from bags before returning them.
+Turlock Library book returns are closed during building renovation/expansion and the Keyes Library does not have an outdoor book return.
 Due to a large influx of books and to observe safe handling practices, please expect a delay of up to 10 days for this to be reflected on your account.